nepalez/merchant-rs/src/types/payment_source/direct_carrier_billing.md

 ## Overview

-Payment is charged directly to the customer's mobile phone bill or deducted from prepaid balance.
+Payment is charged directly to the customer's mobile phone bill or deducted from the prepaid balance.
 Customer authorizes the charge via SMS PIN or mobile app confirmation.
 Charge appears on the next phone bill (postpaid) or is immediately deducted from balance (prepaid).
-No bank account or credit card required — the mobile carrier acts as the payment intermediary and assumes fraud risk.
+No bank account or credit card is required — the mobile carrier acts as the payment intermediary and assumes fraud risk.

 ## When to Use

 - **Mobile-first markets**: Regions where mobile phone penetration exceeds banking access
 - **Digital content purchases**: Games, apps, music, videos, subscriptions
-- **Micropayments**: Small transactions where card fees would be prohibitive ($0.50 - $50 typical range)
+- **Micropayments**: Small transactions where card fees would be prohibitive ($0.50-$50 typical range)
 - **Unbanked/underbanked users**: Customers without access to traditional payment methods
 - **Youth market**: Users too young for credit cards
 - **Convenience**: One-click checkout without entering payment details